stephengold/sport-jolt/README.md

 Instead, it maintains an internal list of renderable objects, called *geometries*.
-Instantiating a geometry automatically adds it to the list and causes it to be visualized.
+Instantiating a geometry automatically adds it to the list and causes it to be rendered.

 + To visualize the world (system) coordinate axes, instantiate one or more `LocalAxisGeometry` objects.